dougnoel/sentinel/README.md

 ## 5.0 Deployment

-Add additional notes about how to deploy this on a live system in Bamboo.
+Add additional notes about how to deploy this on a live system in Bamboo/Jenkins/etc.

 ### 5.1 Building a Jar File